josephkokchin/josephkokchin.github.io/_posts/2019-01-07-traffic-fine-scraper.markdown

 <h2><span class="evidence">Motivation</span></h2>

 The other day I was remembering that during my visit to Mexico City back in June '17 (for my participation on the first edition of the [PythonDay México](https://rodolfoferro.xyz/pythondaymx/)), a [friend of mine](https://twitter.com/JMireles_) recieved me at his home for my stay.
-The thing is that during my stay we were talking about building something that could be useful, so we decided to scrap a website in which people with car plates from Mexico City would be able to verify their traffic fines.
+The thing is that during my stay we were talking about building something that could be useful, so we decided to scrape a website in which people with car plates from Mexico City would be able to verify their traffic fines.

 The website is the following: [http://www.multasdetransito.com.mx/infracciones/df-distrito-federal](http://www.multasdetransito.com.mx/infracciones/df-distrito-federal)